 Positioning the Document Flow

-All of the objects can be positioned in (or out of) the document flow, which stacks the content together like building blocks, only in reverse of gravity; starting at the top, the elements build their way down.
-W3.org talks of the way the elements flow on the page as the visual formatting model.
-These are the primary tools to create layout.
+All objects can be positioned in (or out of) the document flow, which stacks the content together like building blocks in reverse of gravity.
+Starting from the top, the elements build their way down.
+W3.org calls this the visual formatting model.
+Think of these as tools to help you create layout.

 Normal Flow